<< Back to All Tutorials and Resources

-First, Health Center Program (HCP) grantees report their patients to the BPHC (in the Uniform Data System) by their ZIP Code of origin.
+First, Health Center Program (HCP) grantees and look-alikes (collectively referred to as "health centers") report their patients to the BPHC (in the Uniform Data System) by their ZIP Code of origin.
 Second, no demographic data are available describing ZIP Codes as they are constructed by the US Postal Service, so the U.S. Census Bureau, for the first time in 2000, developed a methodology for providing statistically relevant data that approximate the existing ZIP Codes by creating ZIP Code Tabulation Areas (ZCTAs) which generally are meant to cover one or more ZIP Codes.
-By aggregating the HCP grantee patients by ZIP Code to the ZCTA level, it is possible to compare the number of patients to the population.
-For national or state-level Uniform Data System data, please visit the following HRSA website: http://www.hrsa.gov/data-statistics/health-center-data/index.html.
+By aggregating the health center patients by ZIP Code to the ZCTA level, it is possible to compare the number of patients to the population.
+For national or state-level Uniform Data System data, please visit the following HRSA website: http://www.hrsa.gov/data-statistics/health-center-data/index.html

 Why can't I see my ZIP Code on the map?